epklein/epklein.github.io/_posts/2025Q4/2025-10-26-problem-solving-swe.md

 ### Competent

-- **Framework and Tool Proficiency**: Comfortably uses common frameworks and tools to efficiently solve routine problems.
+- **Framework and Tool Proficiency**: Comfortably uses common frameworks and tools to solve routine problems efficiently.
 - **Coding and Design Craftsmanship**: Crafts readable, modular code for moderately complex projects by thoughtfully selecting appropriate data structures, algorithms, and design patterns while ensuring adherence to team conventions.
 - **Architectural Understanding**: Understands basic architectural principles and can contribute to discussions on system components and their interactions.
 - **Analytical Thinking**: Analyzes problems effectively, proposing logical solutions and alternatives.